-If the normal case temperature limit of 85°C is not exceeded, then neither SRT nor ASR is required, and both can be disabled throughout operation.
-However, if the extended temperature option of up to 105°C is needed, the user is required to provide a 2x refresh rate during (manual) refreshes when the device is (>85°C but less than 95°C) or 4X refreshes (>95°C but less than 105°C) and enable either the SRT or the ASR to ensure self refresh is performed at the 2x rate.
+If the normal case temperature limit of 85°C is not exceeded, neither SRT nor ASR is required, and both can be disabled throughout operation.
+However, if the extended temperature option of 105°C is needed, the user is required to provide a 2x refresh rate during (manual) refresh and to enable either the SRT or the ASR to ensure self refresh is performed at the 2x rate.